Rugby: England keep Grand Slam dream alive after Italy scare

 And even when England recovered to go 17-10 up early in the second half, Italy centre Michele Campagnaro's try on the hour mark cut the hosts' advantage to 17-15.

-Had Italy, who saw fly-half Tommaso Allan miss three penalties and fullback Edoaardo Padovanni be off target with a conversion, landed all their goalkicks they might even have been celebrating a famous win.
+Had Italy, who saw fly-half Tommaso Allan miss three penalties and fullback Edoardo Padovani be off target with a conversion, landed all their goalkicks they might even have been celebrating a famous win.

+Instead England, who scored five tries in the second half and gained a bonus point, stretched their impressive win streak to 17 in a row, just one shy of New Zealand's all-time record for a tier-one nation.

-Instead England recorded their 23rd victory in as many Tests against Italy, but only after two late tries from replacement back Jack Nowell and one from centre Ben Te'o finally put the result beyond doubt.
+Yet only two late tries from replacement back Jack Nowell and one from centre Ben Te'o put the result beyond all doubt and England found themselves frustrated up front.

-The win was also England's 17th in a row -- just one shy of New Zealand's all-time record for a tier one nation of 18 successive Test victories.

-England found themselves frustrated at the ruck and captain Dylan Hartley told ITV: "We're full of respect for them today and they proved very difficult to break down.

 Italy kept the game scoreless until the 24th minute when England prop Dan Cole was driven over for an unconverted try.
 But Allan, who had missed two earlier penalty attempts, cut the deficit with a well-taken drop-goal in the 33rd minute.